fuzzy-tribble/whoami/_sources/Questions.md

 (universality)=
 ## About universality

 **What do pervasive paradoxes in mathematics and other fields tell us about the nature of the universe?
 Do paradoxes help guide us to contextualized models (ie rule systems) of the universe?
 Do they hint at non-universality in computation?
-Is there a universal framework for understanding all physical phenomena?**
+Is there a universal framework for understanding all physical phenomena?** Are special numbers in physics like settings in a universe controls system?
+Are they just the only settings that work to make life/consciousness work?

 ---